 Excavation of Lunar Regolith with Rippers for Improved Energy Efficiency

-M. Iai and L. S. Gertsch, "Excavation of Lunar Regolith with Rippers for Improved Energy Efficiency," Transactions of the Japan Society for Aeronautical and Space Sciences, The Japan Society for Aeronautical and Space Sciences, Jan 2012.
+M. Iai and L. S. Gertsch, "Excavation of Lunar Regolith with Rippers for Improved Energy Efficiency," Transactions of the Japan Society for Aeronautical and Space Sciences, vol. 10, no. ists28, pp. Ph_21 - Ph_25, The Japan Society for Aeronautical and Space Sciences, Jan 2012.

 Geosciences and Geological and Petroleum Engineering

 International Standard Serial Number (ISSN)

 Article - Journal

 © 2012 The Japan Society for Aeronautical and Space Sciences, All rights reserved.